M-Aga/coman/telegram/README.md

 The runner will reuse the FastAPI client utilities defined in the core package so the bot can query the HTTP API for integration data.

+## Example prompts and flows

+Once the bot is running you can message it directly in Telegram.
+The commands and inline buttons exposed by the handlers cover the following common flows:

+* **Show the main menu:** send `/start` to register the user, reset any pending flows, and display the interactive menu with actions such as “Get data”, “Send data”, “System status”, “About”, “Settings”, and optionally “Admin Panel” for privileged users.
+* **Get the current status:** tap the “System status” button or send `/status` to trigger the status handler.
+The bot fetches the latest health and info data from the Coman API and returns a formatted summary.
+* **Submit text for processing:** choose “Send data” from the menu.
+The bot will prompt you with “Type the text you want to send:” and wait for your next message.
+Reply with the payload you want to forward to the Coman API; the bot echoes either a success confirmation or the error returned by the service.
+* **Retrieve information:** pick “Get data” to ask the API for the structured info payload and display it in chat using bullet points.
+* **Adjust language:** open “Settings” and select either “Русский” or “English”.
+The preference is stored per user and subsequent prompts adopt the chosen language.
+* **Reach the admin panel:** if the user ID matches the configured admin list or a stored admin role, pressing “Admin Panel” shows the dedicated welcome text and can be extended with privileged actions.

+These prompts mirror the logic implemented in `telegram/coman/modules/telegram_module/handlers.py`, so they stay in sync with the shipped bot behaviour.

 ## Docker usage

 ```bash